kbase/groups/design/textsearch.md

 # Text Search

-Since MongoDB only supports one text index per collection and does not return which fields were hit during the search, it seems like it's not an option given we wish to support private fields.
+Since MongoDB only supports one text index per collection and does not return which fields were hit during the search, it seems like it's not an option if we wish to support private fields.
 Private fields mean we need to exclude search hits where the user is not a member of the group in question and the search only hits private fields.